2010-11: Mason McDonald played goal for the Halifax ACCEL Hawks major bantam team that advanced to the Nova Scotia provincial tournament.

 2012-13: McDonald appeared in 26 QMJHL games with Acadie-Bathurst as a 16-year-old and played for Canada Atlantic in the 2013 U17 World Hockey Challenge.
 He was 6-8-3 with 1 shutout and had a 4.72 goals against and .885 save percentage in QMJHL play.
 The Titan finished fourth in the Maritimes Division and lost to Blainville-Boisbriand in a five-game first round playoff series.
 McDonald played one period as a backup to Jacob Brennan in the playoffs; stopping 12 of 13 shots.
 In four games at the WHC he finished with a 5.34 goals against and .870 save percentage for Canada Atlantic.

-A battler between the pipes, McDonald never gives up on the puck and makes the most of his size and athleticism.
+McDonald is a battler between the pipes who never gives up on the puck and makes the most of his size and athleticism.
 Though he has frequently found himself peppered with shots, the netminder is unflappable under pressure.
 Pairing a big frame with great mobility in the crease gives McDonald the foundation to be a special prospect.